iman-zamani/Chess-GUI-for-UCI/README.md

 ## License

-Chess-GUI-for-UCI is open-source software licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under a custom MIT-style license with an attribution requirement.
+See [CUSTOM_LICENSE](./LICENSE) for full terms.